Cindy088/JobAdder-QE-Tech-Challenge/README.md

 ### Instructions:

-- The solution for the SQL queries is included in the SQL Query Test.docx file.
+- The solution for the SQL queries is included in the SQL Query select.sql file.

 ## Bonus Points - Recursion Problem